-The bright future of OTA updates
+The bright future of OTA technology in cars

 Worldwide sales of connected cars are expected to reach 72.5 million units by 2023.
-Global network infrastructure must be created to effectively and efficiently distribute software OTA updates.
+Global network infrastructure must be created to effectively and efficiently distribute software for cars with OTA updates.
 OEMs and automotive tech companies are racing to implement this technology, as it is a key component of the autonomous driving future, especially in terms of safe navigation.

-Are you ready to make a move to provide OTA updates for your customers?
+Are you ready to make a move to provide OTA updating for your customers?
 If your answer is yes, then your next move is to implement OTA updates with a partner who has decades of experience developing similar connected car solutions for a wide range of OEMs from Germany, the UK, Japan, and South Korea.

 Contact Intellias to create your own OTA updating solutions today.